ml-and-ds-papers-on-the-go/andre-ye.github.io/english/cheat_sheet.md

 2. **Briefly present what others have said.** Explain how others have addressed the problem, issue, or question you are focusing on.
 3. **Explain what you see as the problem.** Identify what is open to dispute.
 4. **State your thesis.** Help readers see your purpose and how you intend to achieve it—by correcting a misconception, filling a gap, modifying a claim others have accepted, or stating an hypothesis.

+### Steps to Writing a Synthesis
+1. **Make connections between and among different texts.** Annotate the texts you are working with from an eye of comparison.
+2. **Decide what those connections mean and how you want readers to understand them.** Decide what similarities and differences mean to you and what they might mean to readers.
+3. **Formulate the gist of what you've read.** Identify an overarching idea.

 ---